 In an effort to clean out our freezers for the upcoming gardening, chicken and turkey “season”, I have been making a lot of jerky lately.
 After all the canning of chicken, making of soup for the pantry and broth galore, I needed to do something else with it.
 So, chicken jerky came to be in our home.
 It is a great way to use up extra chicken, preserve it for hiking or road trips,

 This can easily be done with a sharp knife, and just cutting it as close to the meat as possible.
-Once you have your meat cut off the bones, stick the bones in some water and make some broth.
+Once you have your meat cut off the bones, stick the bones in some water and make some broth or discard.

-Next, you will want to soak your meat in a marinade overnight.
-I used my father’s recipe for beef jerky, tweaking it some for chicken.
+Next, you will want to soak the chicken in a marinade overnight.
+I used my father’s beef jerky recipe, tweaking it some for chicken.

 What you need: